AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="introduction"></a>
 ## Introduction

-A filter is a set of filtering rules applied to specific content (banners, popups, etc).
+A filter is a set of filtering rules applied to specific content (banners, popups, etc.).
 AdGuard has a list of standard filters created by our team.
 Our team constantly improves and updates them, and we hope our filters meet the needs of most of our users.

-At the same time, AdGuard allows you to create your own custom filters, using the same type of rules that we have in our filters.
+At the same time, AdGuard allows you to create your own custom filters using the same types of rules that we have in our filters.

-To describe the syntax of our filtering rules we use [Augmented BNF for Syntax Specifications](https://tools.ietf.org/html/rfc5234), but we do not always strictly follow this specification.
+To describe the syntax of our filtering rules, we use [Augmented BNF for Syntax Specifications](https://tools.ietf.org/html/rfc5234), but we do not always strictly follow this specification.

-> AdGuard syntax is originally based on syntax of Adblock Plus rules, but it was extended with new types of rules for better ad filtering.
-Some parts of this article's content about the rules common to both AdGuard and ABP was taken from [this article](https://adblockplus.org/en/filters).
+> AdGuard syntax is originally based on the syntax of Adblock Plus rules, but it was extended with new types of rules for better ad filtering.
+Some parts of this article's content about the rules common to both AdGuard and ABP were taken from [this article](https://adblockplus.org/en/filters).

 <a id="comments"></a>
 ## Comments